 When you meet with the lawyer, answer the lawyer’s questions directly and honestly.
 There is no need to hide any details.
-In fact, hiding details or failing to accurately disclose information about you or the offense can severely impact the lawyer’s ability to protect and defend you.
+Hiding details or failing to disclose information about you or the offense accurately can severely impact the lawyer’s ability to protect and defend you.
 All criminal defense attorneys are bound by strict rules that prevent them from repeating anything they hear from a potential client (this is called attorney/client privilege).
 Even if you decide to hire a different attorney, all attorneys you meet with must keep your answers confidential.

 Selecting a Michigan Criminal Defense Attorney

 When you have completed the last first interview with the attorney or attorneys on your list, it’s time to choose a Michigan criminal defense attorney.
 Think back to the qualities you defined above as being most important to you.
 Which attorney best matched your ideal?
 Which lawyer seems most sincere?
 If you only met with one, but he or she had the qualities you are looking for, then your search is complete, and you are ready to hire the lawyer.

 Some final things to think about:

 - Lawyer or law firm: If a lawyer is a member of a law firm, that is an indication that he will have more resources at his disposal to assist you and defend your case.

 - Partner or associate: A partner is a partner for a reason.
 A partner in a law firm is generally more experienced, successful, and effective.